yanyew/SynGAP/README.md

 --sp1=Bra
 ```
 ### _triple_
-As for the polishment of three species in combination, you can choose SynGAP _triple._
+As for the polishing of three species in combination, you can choose SynGAP _triple._
 ```
 syngap triple \
 --sp1fa=Athaliana_167_TAIR9.fa \